openbraininstitute/brain-indexer/docs/installation.rst

 https://bbpteam.epfl.ch/repository/devpi/simple spatial_index`` to install
 SpatialIndex after you created and activated your virtualenv.

+Please note that
+this method of installation will deactivate any MPI capabilities and therefore it's necessary to use another installation method if you need to index large circuits with multi-index support.

 Alternatively, to create a Virtual Environment and install SpatialIndex, a script is supplied that performs all the operations necessary to create a Virtual Environment and install SpatialIndex.
 The script is available in the